Indie Game Alliance Media Guide

 Welcome!
 We're always happy to engage members of the media to discuss IGA and the amazing projects our members are putting together at any given time.
 Here's a few tools to help you get started covering the IGA in print or digital media.

 Board gaming is undergoing a renaissance in the last few years, as families and groups of friends look for more social activities that involve spending time with each other as opposed to everyone having their noses in a smartphone.
 Players tired of the same old Monopoly and Candy Land are looking for new and exciting games to play.
 As a result, the hobby game industry brought in $880 million in 2014 alone.
 The advent of crowdfunding sites like Kickstarter has greatly democratized the publication of board gaming, allowing anyone with a game idea to launch and produce a game without the need for a third-party publisher.
-Crowdfunded board games raised nearly $200 million between Kickstarter's 2009 launch and August 2015, and $113 million in 2016 alone.
+Crowdfunded board games raised nearly $200 million between Kickstarter's 2009 launch and August 2015, and over $137 million in 2017 alone.

 However, this sudden boom means that individuals with little to no experience publishing board games are now doing so.
 From manufacturing and graphics design to international import laws, these new entrepreneurs face a tremendous learning curve before they can successfully produce and deliver a game.
 As smaller-scale publishers, they don't get the benefit of manufacturing price breaks for producing large quantities, which can be reflected in the bottom-line price of a game.
 Additionally, assembling the kind of national and international effort it takes to successfully market a game in an increasingly flooded market can be a serious challenge for the hobbyist game developer in terms of time, finances, connections, and experience.